 COMMITTED TO PASSING DAVIS COUNTY URBAN FARM ORDINANCE [New May 2022]

 The Utah State Legislature recently passed a law allowing local communities to approve urban farms in their cities that offers tax benefits with one-acre or more lots for growing produce to help out with our local agricultural needs.
 But either not enough Davis County Commissioners are supportive or possible problems with our State law may be stumbling blocks to urban farms in our County.
 Utah needs to reduce its dependence on foreign markets for our own food.
 If elected, I will push hard to elect or influence more County Commissioners and amend laws that will promote urban farms in our communities.

 Our Businesses Deserve Educated and Qualified Utah Employees.

-With some of the lowest unemployment rates in years, Utah employers are finding it more and more difficult to hire educated and qualified employees they need.
-Instead of businesses having to hire more and more employees from out of state or experience a labor shortage, more Utah residents need better access to higher education opportunities, childcare, and affordable housing.
+Utah had some of the lowest unemployment rates in years and Utah employers found it more and more difficult to hire educated and qualified employees they need "Utah is facing a major worker shortage," Deseret News (January 14, 2020).
+Instead of businesses having to hire more and more employees from out of state or experience a labor shortage in the future, more Utah residents need better access to higher education opportunities, childcare, and affordable housing.
 Utah needs an educated, healthy local workforce using their skills in meaningful employment to stay number one.